cyberphone/doc/research/cbor-considerations.md

 The discussion on the mailing list have not bothered much about application level APIs.
-However, application level APIs may be highly dependent of the choice of CBOR core API.
+However, application level APIs may also be dependent on the choice of CBOR core API.

 Comment: <i>By using abstraction concepts like the "builder" API, application developers can: